 (b) If an agency protest is filed, the deciding official uses the procedures in FAR 33.103 and this section to resolve the protest.
-The deciding official will provide a fair and quick review of any protest filed with the agency, when a protester contends that it has been prejudiced by alleged violations of statute or regulation.
+The deciding official will provide a fair and quick review of any protest filed with the agency.

-(a) The filing time frames in FAR 33.103(e) apply.
+(c) The filing timeframes in FAR 33.103(e) apply.
 An agency protest is filed when the complete protest is received at the location the solicitation designates for serving protests.
-GSA's hours of operation are 8:00 a.m. to 4:30 p.m.
+GSA's hours of operation are 8 a.m. to 4:30 p.m.
 Protests delivered after 4:30 p.m. will be considered received and filed the following business day.